me22mer/Isomatic-3D-camera-controller/README.md

 | Rotate      | Right Mouse Drag |

 ## License
-This project is licensed under the **MIT License**.
-Feel free to use and modify it for your needs!
+- You are free to use this code as inspiration.
+- Please do not copy it directly.
+- Crediting the author is appreciated.

 ## Credits ❤️